rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 We saw in Chapter 7 that when you make a new library project with Cargo, a test module with a test function in it is automatically generated for us.
-This is to help us get started writing our tests, since we don’t have to go look up the exact structure and syntax of test functions every time we start a new project.
+This is to help us get started writing our tests so we don’t have to go look up the exact structure and syntax of test functions every time we start a new project.
 We can add as many additional test functions and as many test modules as we want, though!